khuang16/Pages-Starter-React-Blog-12.6/README.md

   - http://localhost:3000/index/123
   - http://localhost:3000/static

-`npm run dev -- dynamic` - same as above except instead of using files from `localData` it will pull the document from Yext on the fly

 `yext pages generate-test-data` - pull an example set of `localData` from your account

 `yext pages build` - Runs a production build against your `localData`

 `yext pages serve` - Runs a local server against your production-built files

-- It's recommended to `yext pages build` followed by `yext pages serve` before committing in order to test that a real production build won't have any issues.
-In practice, development builds (via `npm run dev`) and production builds compile and bundle assets differently.
-For local development, ES Modules are loaded directly by the browser, allowing fast iteration during local development and also allows for hot module replacement (HMR).
-Other things like CSS are also loaded directly by the browser, including linking to sourcemaps.
-During a production build all of the different files are compiled (via ESBuild for jsx/tsx) and minified, creating assets as small as possible so that the final html files load quickly when served to a user.

-`npm run fmt` - Automatically formats all code

-`npm run lint` - Run ESLint to check for errors and warnings

 ## Repository Layout